MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ## February 2021
 ### Support for Power BI in split-screens (Android tablets only)

 If your Android tablet has multi-window support, you can view and interact with your data side by side with another app using split-screen mode.
+[Learn more!](mobile-apps-split-screen.md)

 ![Screenshot of the mobile app being used in split-sreen mode.](media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-split-screen.png)